 Any relatives, or next of kin, who are mentioned in the will, need to apply for Probate in order to claim these assets before they are able to transfer or sell them.
 If the property has no Inheritance Tax due on it then it should take between two and 6 weeks for Probate to be granted.
 If tax is due then this process will take longer - up to 12 weeks.

 To apply for Probate, the next of kin needs to provide a death certificate, original will and the NI number of the deceased.
-They will also need the property deeds, mortgage information and any bank or building society statements.
+They will also need the property deeds, house repayments information and any bank or building society statements.
 If these are not to hand then they will need to be applied for via the various organisations.
 A solicitor will support with acquiring these documents.

 Always make sure that the property is insured and secure until a sale is agreed.
 Contact the existing insurers in order to arrange this.